-You should present two speeches which will be submitted to the course director.
+You should present two short speeches (one minute) which will be submitted to the course director.
 You should give a brief resume of the plays and characters, and what happens immediately before and after the scenes presented.
 You should also include reasons for your choice of speeches and your motives for attending drama school.

-You must prepare and memorise two contrasting speeches from different plays, one of which must have been written in the last 20 years and one of which must be from an Elizabethan / Jacobean play.
+The speeches should be two contrasting speeches from different plays, one of which must have been written in the last 15 years and one of which must be from an Elizabethan / Jacobean play.
 A suggested list of Elizabethan / Jacobean pieces can be found in 'Suggested Audition Selections', below.

-Each selection should be no more than two minutes in length and suitable for your gender, age and experience (you may be stopped if a speech exceeds two minutes in length).
+Each selection should be no more than one minute in length and suitable for your gender, age and experience.

 All speeches should be from published plays.
-Excerpts from film script, television dramas and unpublished plays are not advisable.
+Excerpts from film script and television dramas may be acceptable but the use of unpublished plays is not advisable.

-You should have read the whole of the play from which a speech is taken and be able to provide the correct title, name of the author if relevant and translator.
+You should have read the whole of the play from which a speech is taken and be able to provide the correct title, name of the author and if relevant, the translator.
+You should know about the play and your character's journey within it (i.e. his motives etc.).